Reviews You Can Rely On

 Heavy relative to height

 The Merrell Moab 3 Mid Waterproof is a comfortable and affordable hiking boot that feels good right out of the box, and even better within just a few miles.
 With a mesh and suede upper that is supple and flexible, it is easy to get hiking stright away and not have to worry about sore feet.
-We hiked in these boots in all kinds of weather, and are happy to report that we were entirely blister-free.
+Our lead tester, Ryan Huetter, reports, “I hiked in these boots in all kinds of weather and am happy to report that I was entirely blister-free.”
 While they might not seem water resistant with all the exposed mesh in the upper, they actually do a great job at keeping water out with a flood height of four inches, improving their usefulness across varying environments.

 We think the Moab 3 Mid is a great option overall for the casual backpacker requiring wet weather protection, but the padding and suede upper also make this one of the warmer boots during hot weather hikes.
 We were also lukewarm on their traction capabilities in anything besides smoother terrain due to the shallow lugs.
 They don't handle mud and scree as well as other options, like the Salomon Quest 4 Gore-Tex, which has deep and evenly spaced lugs.
 Despite these critiques, this is an excellent and affordable boot that will provide long-lasting comfort to a wide range of potential hikers.
 If you desire better traction without paying the highest dollar, the mid-range La Sportiva Ultra Raptor II Mid GTX is a boot to consider.
 It's lightweight and features excellent traction built for more technical terrain.